allpro/form-manager/README.md

 props like `classes` or `fullWidth`, which you can add as normal.
 The FM props shown here _only_ handles props like `name`, `value` and event-handlers.

 This sample includes the fieldname `user/gender`.
 This indicates the data has gender _nested_ inside a user object.
-This syntax can be used for any level of nesting.
-OR you can set an `aliasName` in the field-config (eg: `gender`) and then use this alias in your code.
+Use slashes or dots, (`user.gender`), to refer to values nested at _any depth_.
+OR you can set an `aliasName` in the field-config, (eg: `gender`), and then use this alias-name in your code.

 Note that some MUI elements, like `TextField` don't need `FormControl` and `FormTextHelper` components **because it auto-generates these**!